avajones081196/Ava_AngelLM_Thor_Art1_build123d/README.md

 1. **Never share a sketch curve between two extrudes that get fused.** G2 + G4 originally extruded sections 1+2 and all-3-sections separately, both containing Arc 2 in their sketches.
 The fuse left Arc 2 as an internal seam → 14 open edges. **Fix**: build the full outer silhouette in one extrude, then Boolean-cut the bulge below Z=5.
 2. **Avoid coincident faces between cutter and host.** First cut attempt produced 1483 open edges because the cutter's side walls (Arcs 3, 4, 1) sat exactly coincident with the host's outer walls. **Fix**: replace those arcs with a generous bounding rectangle that lies entirely outside the host.
 Boolean only acts where they overlap, so the rectangle's overhang is geometrically free.
-3. **Z-overshoot for swept teeth.** Tooth path of exact Z=13→Z=3 produced 9 open edges where tooth end-faces coincided with the ring's top/bottom faces. **Fix**: extend path 0.05 mm past each end (Z=13.05 → Z=2.95).
-The 0.05 mm pokes inside the ring material and is invisible in the visible part.
+3. **Z-inset for swept teeth.** Tooth path of exact Z=13→Z=3 produced 9 open edges where tooth end-faces coincided with the ring's top/bottom faces. **Fix**: shrink path 0.05 mm at each end (Z=12.95 → Z=3.05).
+Each tooth ends 0.05 mm *inside* the ring at top and bottom — invisible because the ring's flat top/bottom faces project over those gaps, and the Boolean fuse is now isolated from coincident-face conflicts.
 4. **Three-gate STL validator before export.** trimesh's `is_watertight=True` does NOT guarantee Fusion will accept the STL — Fusion also checks face-orientation consistency and positive signed volume. **Fix**: always run `trimesh.repair.fix_winding()` + `fix_normals()` before export, then gate on three checks: watertight + positive volume + volume matches BREP within 1%.

 ---